-- Conduct or review a systematic scan of mental health-related pandemic service options such as Stepped Care 2.0 and population-based options.
+- Conduct or review a systematic scan of mental health-related pandemic service options such as Stepped Care 2.0 and population-based options like Wellness Together Canada.
 Consider how such initiatives can best be adapted for implementation within provinces and territories. - 2.
-Consider whether provincial/territorial and/ or federal efforts to enhance access to mental health services need to be adapted or reconsidered in light of the increased incidence of mental health and substance use concerns people have experienced in living through the pandemic. - Survey (or compile results of known surveys of) mental health providers4 to understand how their practices have changed and may remain changed after the pandemic ends. - Survey (or compile results of known surveys of) health-care providers5 about their mental health while managing the pandemic.
+Consider whether provincial/territorial and/or federal efforts to enhance access to mental health services need to be adapted or reconsidered in light of the increased incidence of mental health and substance use concerns people have experienced in living through the pandemic. - 3.
+Survey (or compile results of known surveys of) mental health providers to understand how their practices have changed and may remain changed after the pandemic ends. - 4.
+Survey (or compile results of known surveys of) health-care providers about their mental health while managing the pandemic.